SRathoreVS/Namaste_React/readme/readme/readmeRoute.md

 ### 1. Install and Import

-First, install the package (if not already):
+Install the package:

 ```bash
 npm install react-router-dom
 ```

-Import the required functions:
+Import the necessary functions:

 ```js
 import { createBrowserRouter, RouterProvider } from "react-router-dom";